Homegrown Innovation Challenge

 What is the Homegrown Innovation Challenge?

 The Homegrown Innovation Challenge is a six-year, $33-million prize which aims to identify teams and support the development of tools and technologies that enable Canadian farmers and producers to sustainably and competitively grow berries out of season.
-It was funded and delivered by the Weston Family Foundation.
+It is funded and delivered by the Weston Family Foundation.

 Why are we doing this?